 - Oops!Something went wrong.Please try again later.

-Shares of ManpowerGroup (MAN) have gained 3.6% over the past four weeks to close the last trading session at $95.96, but there could still be a solid upside left in the stock if short-term price targets of Wall Street analysts are any indication.
-Going by the price targets, the mean estimate of $130 indicates a potential upside of 35.5%.
+Shares of Surgery Partners (SGRY) have gained 11.2% over the past four weeks to close the last trading session at $47.12, but there could still be a solid upside left in the stock if short-term price targets of Wall Street analysts are any indication.
+Going by the price targets, the mean estimate of $63.44 indicates a potential upside of 34.6%.

-The mean estimate comprises eight short-term price targets with a standard deviation of $8.85.
-While the lowest estimate of $117 indicates a 21.9% increase from the current price level, the most optimistic analyst expects the stock to surge 48% to reach $142.
-It's very important to note the standard deviation here, as it helps understand the variability of the estimates.
+The average comprises nine short-term price targets ranging from a low of $50 to a high of $78, with a standard deviation of $11.35.
+While the lowest estimate indicates an increase of 6.1% from the current price level, the most optimistic estimate points to a 65.5% upside.
+More than the range, one should note the standard deviation here, as it helps understand the variability of the estimates.
 The smaller the standard deviation, the greater the agreement among analysts.

 While the consensus price target is a much-coveted metric for investors, solely banking on this metric to make an investment decision may not be wise at all.
 That's because the ability and unbiasedness of analysts in setting price targets have long been questionable.

-But, for MAN, an impressive average price target is not the only indicator of a potential upside.
-Strong agreement among analysts about the company's ability to report better earnings than they predicted earlier strengthens this view.
-While a positive trend in earnings estimate revisions doesn't gauge how much a stock could gain, it has proven to be powerful in predicting an upside.
+However, an impressive consensus price target is not the only factor that indicates a potential upside in SGRY.
+This view is strengthened by the agreement among analysts that the company will report better earnings than what they estimated earlier.
+Though a positive trend in earnings estimate revisions doesn't give any idea as to how much the stock could surge, it has proven effective in predicting an upside.

 According to researchers at several universities across the globe, a price target is one of many pieces of information about a stock that misleads investors far more often than it guides.
 In fact, empirical research shows that price targets set by several analysts, irrespective of the extent of agreement, rarely indicate where the price of a stock could actually be heading.